jaraonthe-dot-net/ASB/doc/ASB Language.md

 It starts at `0`, which points to the first command.
 Every executed command is worth exactly one step of the program counter, i.e. the program counter is incremented by `1` after every executed command.
 Jump functions modify the program counter accordingly.

 The bit length of the program counter may be configured, but that is optional.
-If not defined, the program counter size is set to `64` bit.
+If not defined, the program counter length is set to `64` bit.

 To define program counter size use the `.program_counter` or the alternative `.pc` directive:

 ```
 .program_counter ''<length>
 ```